antrec/spectrassembler/README.md

 * (optional) mapping to reference : [bwa][bwa].
 Needed only if you have a reference genome available and wish to plot the layout found by our algorithm vs the one found by mapping against the reference genome.

 ## Walking through it
 We follow the main steps of the pipeline in the following to get started.
-The code can also be used in a more black-box way with the shell script main.sh (see next section).
+The code can also be used in a more black-box way with the shell script spectrassembler_pipeline.sh (see next section).

 Get the code and save path to it to use scripts later
 ```sh